-Their activism taking many forms, inspiring women across the world are doing the hard work of saving animals and making a healthy, sustainable vegan lifestyle the norm.
+Their activism takes many forms, inspiring women across the world are doing the hard work of saving animals and making a healthy, sustainable vegan lifestyle the norm.

-As a women-led organization, Compassion Over Killing would like to honor these trailblazers of animal rights: true Wonder Women fighting for human and non-human animals.
+As a women-led organization, Animal Outlook would like to honor these trailblazers of animal rights: real-life Wonder Women fighting for human and non-human animals.

 This list offers just a few names from the vast community of women fighting for a more compassionate world.

 Co-founder of VINE Sanctuary, as well as an educator, author and activist, pattrice jones is a vital voice for animals and eco-feminism.
 Some of her inspiring writings include The Oxen at the Intersection and Aftershock: Confronting Trauma in a Violent World.

 As the founder and Executive Director of the Food Empowerment Project, Lauren Ornelas has a laundry list of accomplishments, including convincing Trader Joe’s to stop selling duck meat and pushing the CEO of Whole Foods to go vegan.
 In 2018, she was inducted into the U.S. Animal Rights Hall of Fame.

 The youngest woman on this list, as well as one of the youngest ever TEDx speakers, Genesis Butler is an inspiration at just 12 years old.
 She advocates for animals through speaking events, social media, and even started her own foundation called Genesis For Animals.
 In 2018, she was honored with the Lisa Shapiro Young Animal Activist Award, presented to her by Animal Outlook’s Erica Meier.
 Her latest project: encouraging the pope to go vegan for Lent.